surveilr/www.surveilr.com/src/content/docs/docs/evidence/surveilr-evidence-collection-guide.md

 ```

 To use CNquery with AWS, make sure your AWS credentials and region are configured.
 For more details on setting up AWS credentials, refer to the AWS CLI documentation.

-For more information, refer to the [CNquery Documentation](https://mondoo.com/docs/cnquery/index.html).

 -----
 ## **Data Collection and Ingestion**